pydicom/sendit/README.md

 GOOGLE_CLOUD_STORAGE='som-pacs'
 ```

-Importantly, for the above, there must be a `GOOGLE_APPLICATION_CREDENTIALS` filepath exported in the environment, or it should be run on a Google Cloud Instance (unlikely)
+Importantly, for the above, there must be a `GOOGLE_APPLICATION_CREDENTIALS` filepath exported in the environment, or it should be run on a Google Cloud Instance (unlikely).

 ## Authentication
 If you look in [sendit/settings/auth.py](sendit/settings/auth.py) you will see something called `lockdown` and that it is turned on: